11AN-CODE/Quote_CLI/README.md

 ▶️ Usage

-The script is run using the node command.
+Once installed, you can run the tool directly using the open-quote-cli command.

-1. Fetch a Random Quote (Default)
+Fetch a Random Quote (Default)

-If no author is specified, a random quote is fetched.
+If no options are specified, a random quote is fetched.

+open-quote-cli

+🧑‍💻 Development / Contributing

+If you wish to work on the source code, you can clone this repository:

+Clone the repository:

+git clone
+cd open-quote-cli

+Install dependencies:

+npm install

+Run locally (using node to execute the source file):

 node quote-cli.js

-2. Filter by Author
-Use the --author flag (-a) to search for a quote by a specific person.

-# Using the full flag name
-node quote-cli.js --author "Albert Einstein"

-# Using the alias
-node quote-cli.js -a "Mark Twain"